 Asclepias eriocarpa, California Monarch Milkweed is a prennial, 3ft large 5in leaves, fruits 4in horns, flowers compound 4-5inch cluster.
 In our area covered with monarch caterpillars during the summer.
 The Bullocks Orioles use the dead stems for nests the next spring.
 (The matter looks like fiberglass.)
-It needs sun.
+Plant in full sun.
 It is quite drought tolerant.
-Plant, mulch heavily, water well first month and ignore.
-WE MAY SHIP BAREROOT IN WINTER.
+California milkweeds go dormant in fall triggering Monarch Butterflies to migrate south on schedule.
+(If you order these during their dormancy period they ship very well but will arrive as a bag of soil with some roots in it.)

 The alkaloids associated with this milkweed and other milkweeds give the monarch